Karl Hess: Political activities

 Hess was the primary author of the Republican Party's 1960 and 1964 platforms.
 In the lead-up to the 1964 presidential election, Hess worked closely with Barry Goldwater.
-He came to view Goldwater as a man of sterling character, a conservative holding a number of significant libertarian convictions.
+He came to view Goldwater as a man of sterling character, a conservative holding libertarian convictions.
 Hess worked as a speechwriter, and explored ideology and politics.
 He was widely considered to be the author of the renowned Goldwater line, "Extremism in the defense of liberty is no vice; moderation in the pursuit of justice is no virtue," but revealed that he had encountered it in a letter from Lincoln historian Harry Jaffa and later learned it was a paraphrase of a passage from Cicero.
 He later called this his "Cold Warrior" phase.

 Following the 1964 presidential campaign in which Lyndon Johnson trounced Goldwater, Hess became disillusioned with traditional politics and became more radical.
 Hess and others on the losing team had found themselves outsiders within the national Republican party because of their support of the controversial Goldwater.
 Hess felt that he had been purged by the Republicans and he departed from involvement with grand-scale politics altogether.

 In 1965 Hess took up motorcycle riding.
 His need to occasionally repair his motorcycles led to his interest in welding (which he learned at Bell Vocational School, in 1967).
 Welding skills gave him something he could trade upon.
 Initially, he set up a commercial partnership, with a fellow Bell graduate, doing on-site industrial welding.
 Eventually, his skill led to an involvement with welded-metal sculpture.

 All of this unfolded around the same time as his divorce from his first wife.
 Hess hereafter publicly criticized big business, suburban American hypocrisy and the military-industrial complex.
 Though well beyond college age, Hess joined Students for a Democratic Society, worked with the Black Panther Party and protested the Vietnam War.

 After his work on the Goldwater campaign, Hess was audited by the Internal Revenue Service, which he believed was in retaliation for his support of the losing candidate.
 In response, he sent the IRS a copy of the Declaration of Independence with a letter saying that he would never again pay taxes.
 Hess claimed that the IRS then threatened to put a lien on all of his property and 100% of his future earnings.
 He was supported financially thereafter by his wife and used barter to keep himself afloat.